 3 Minute Thesis Competition

-Ngā Pae o te Māramatanga is pleased to once again host the Indigenous 3-Minute Thesis Competition at the 8th Biennial International Indigenous Research Conference 2018
+Ngā Pae o te Māramatanga is pleased to once again host the Indigenous Post-Graduate 3 Minute (3MT®) Thesis Competition at the 9th Biennial International Indigenous Research Conference 2020.

 Where: University of Auckland Business School, Owen G Glenn Building, Lecture Theatre 260-098

-- ALL entries (including Supervisor Nomination form) must NOW be received by 5 pm on 22 October 2018
+- ALL online entries (including Supervisor Nomination form) must be received by Friday, 4 September 2020.

-- "increased" prize $1,000NZD cash stipend for the Best Presentation in English
+- $1,000NZD cash stipend for the Best Presentation in English.

 For further details please contact:

-- Candidates must be registered to attend the Ngā Pae o te Māramatanga’s 2018 International Indigenous Research Conference to be eligible for selection.
+- Candidates must be registered to attend Ngā Pae o te Māramatanga’s 9th Biennial International Indigenous Research Conference - IIRC20 to be eligible for selection.

 IIRC20 3MT® Competition Rules: